xLinkix/NodeMcu-Smart-RGB-W-Controller/README.md

 D5 White

 Usage
+1. Flash the ino with Arduino https://www.arduino.cc/en/Main/Software on the Node
-1. Connect to the "Smart_Connect" Wifi
+2. Connect to the "Smart_Connect" Wifi
-2.  type 192.168.4.1 into your browser and past your showed Wifi into the first bar and your Wifi password into the second
+3.  type 192.168.4.1 into your browser and past your showed Wifi into the first bar and your Wifi password into the second
-3. Control the RGB Led with this setup http://deviceip/?rgb=bbbgggrrr bbb = blue 0-100%
+4. Control the RGB Led with this setup http://deviceip/?rgb=bbbgggrrr bbb = blue 0-100%
     ggg = green 0-100%